econia-labs/emojicoin-dot-fun/doc/doc-site/docs/about/about.md

 slug: /
 title: ⬛ Welcome to emojicoin.fun
 hide_title: false
-description: Amidst the ever-evolving DeFi landscape, we are thrilled to
+description: Buckle up and enjoy the ride!
 ---

 ![about](./about.png "about")